COVID-19 Trail Map

 Remainder of the Session:

-- Programming in the first week of camp will be scheduled by cabin group.
+- Programming in the first week of camp will be scheduled by cohort group.
 Once the second wave of COVID-19 tests in completed, we will enact cohort-based camper’s choice programming and combine cohorts into larger groups.

 - Campers will wear masks while traveling from activity to activity.
 Masks must be worn for indoor activities but are not required for outdoor or waterfront activities.
 All instructors will either be masked or maintain social distancing, depending on the activity type.